xubingyue/snackis/README.md

 ![inbox example](images/inbox.png?raw=true)

 #### Peers
 Whenever an invite is accepted/rejected, a message is sent to inform the inviting peer.
-Peers are uniquely identified by their email address and may be invited any number of times, encryption keys are exchanged each time an invitation is accepted.
+Peers are uniquely identified by their email address and may be invited any number of times, encryption-keys are exchanged each time an invitation is accepted.

 ![accept example](images/accept.png?raw=true)

+### Algorithms
+Snackis delegates anything concerning encryption to [libsodium](https://github.com/jedisct1/libsodium).
+The IETF variant of ChaCha20-Poly1305 is used to encrypt the database and XSalsa20 with X25519 key exchange and Poly2305 MAC authentication for everything else.
+The master password is hashed using ```Scrypt```, and the password is then encrypted using the hash as key for future validation.

 ### License
 Snackis is licensed under the GNU General Public License Version 3.